SpikeGLX Download Page

 Jennifer Colonell's version of the Allen Institute ecephys_spike_sorting pipeline.
 This Python script-driven pipeline chains together: CatGT, KS2, Noise Cluster Tagging, C_Waves, QC metrics, TPrime.

-Overwrite nasty parts of your binary data with zeros using OverStrike.
+Overwrite nasty parts of your binary data with zeros or lines using OverStrike.
 This helps remove artifacts that are too tricky for CatGT.

 Interesting Map Files